XervoIO/cli/README.md

     You should receive an email at parker@example.com with more information.

 Once you have an account, you need to log in.
-Running the *login* command will prompt you for your credentials, then keep a session open so you can run commands under your account in the future.
-This session will never be closed unless you run the logout command.
+Running the *login* command will prompt you for your Modulus credentials or link your GitHub account in the web portal (under account settings) and add the *--github* flag to login using your GitHub credentials.
+This keeps a session open so you can run commands under your account and the session will not be closed unless you run the logout command.

     $ modulus login
     Welcome to Modulus